-- $1.00 for youth or those with Regional Reduced Fare Permit
+- $1.00 for those with Regional Reduced Fare Permit

 There are three ways to pay:

-- Use the Passage: Transit Ticketing app with mobile fare of your choice (One Ride Ticket, All Day Pass or 30-Day Pass)
+- Use Transit app with mobile fare of your choice (One Ride Ticket, All Day Pass or 30 Day Pass)

 - Show the driver your valid ORCA card